codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-07-ar4.md

 ## Producing to multiple topics

-When a Kafka broker receives a `Produce` request targeting multiple topics with their respective partitions, it needs to validate that all topics and partitions exist, write records to each topic-partition's log file independently, and return a nested response structure containing results for all topics and their partitions.
+When a Kafka broker receives a `Produce` request targeting multiple topics with their respective partitions, it needs to validate that all topics and partitions exist, write records to each partition's log file independently, and return a nested response structure containing results for all topics and their partitions.

 We've created an interactive protocol inspector for the request & response structures for `Produce`: